dlab-berkeley/Python-Geospatial-Fundamentals/README.md

 In this workshop, we provide [WorkshopGoal].
 First, we’ll cover [Aim1].
 Then, we’ll explore [Aim2].

-_Only if necessary:_ If you are not familiar with material in [D-LabWorkshop1](D-LabWorkshop1Link), [D-LabWorkshop2](D-LabWorkshop2Link), and [AdditionalWorkshopsAsNeeded](LinksToWorkshops), we recommend attending those workshops first.
+If you are not familiar with material in [D-LabWorkshop1](D-LabWorkshop1Link), [D-LabWorkshop2](D-LabWorkshop2Link), and [AdditionalWorkshopsAsNeeded](LinksToWorkshops), we recommend attending those workshops first.